 Hayley Still: UK Engagement Co-ordinator

-Hayley joined the team in 2014 having previously worked for The Salvation Army as well as for an education charity working with schools in challenging contexts.
-Hayley is passionate about motivating people to fight injustice and living to serve God by serving others.
-She lives in London with her husband Ben, daughter Josie and pet tortoises Essex and Yorkshire.
+Hayley joined the team in 2014 having worked in the education charity sector.
+She is passionate about motivating people to fight injustice and living to serve God by serving others.
+She lives in London with her husband Ben and two children, Josie and Solomon.

 Jason Emmett: Project Advisor - Emergency Response

-Jason has a BA (Hons) in Education and Professional Training, and is one of the newer members of the team, having worked in the healthcare and education sectors.
+Jason has a BA (Hons) in Education and Professional Training and previously worked in the healthcare and education sectors.
 He has a particular interest in informal education and how this can impact personal and professional development.
 Jason is married to Rachel and they have a son called Gideon.

 Francine O'Hanlon: Project Advisor - Mission Support

 Francine has been part of the International Projects team since 2015, she has held several positions within the team but now works part-time as the Programme Advisor for Mission Support.
 She studied Human Geography at the University of the West of England which cultivated her interests in sustainable communities, managing global resources and geopolitics.
 Having lived in South Korea for two years and travelled extensively in previous jobs, she loved the opportunity to learn about other cultures.
 Francine now lives in Reading with her husband Oli and their son Henry.

 Violet has been with the team for the last 7 years.
 She brought in over 15 years of hands-on experience in managing multi-sector Development Programmes while working with varied Faith-Based Organisation in Africa.
 She is originally from Kenya and is married to Paul and a mother to Lucy and Reuben.
 Her passion is journeying with communities to support them to realise their vision of holistic transformation.

 Anne Gregora: Programme Advisor - Anti-trafficking and Gender Justice